Mutation in TDRD9 causes non-obstructive azoospermia in infertile men

 Aim: We investigated the cause of maturation arrest in five azoospermic infertile men of a large consanguineous Bedouin family.

-Methods and results: Using whole genome genotyping and exome sequencing we identified a 4 bp deletion frameshift mutation in TDRD9 as the causative mutation with a Lod Score of 3.42.
+Methods and results: Using whole genome genotyping and exome Sequencing we identified a 4 bp deletion frameshift mutation in TDRD9 as the causative mutation with a Lod Score of 3.42.
 We demonstrate that the mutation results in a frameshift as well as exon skipping.
 Immunofluorescent staining with anti-TDRD9 antibody directed towards the N terminus demonstrated the presence of the protein in testicular biopsies of patients with an intracellular distribution comparable to a control biopsy.
 The mutation does not cause female infertility.

 Conclusion: This is the first report of a recessive deleterious mutation in TDRD9 in humans.
 The clinical phenotype recapitulates that observed in the Tdrd9 knockout mice where this gene was demonstrated to participate in long interspersed element-1 retrotransposon silencing.
 If this function is preserved in human, our data underscore the importance of maintaining DNA stability in the human male germ line.